Clear cookie banners

 - It has to be obvious for website visitors that you ask for their consent with your cookie banner.

-- Your website visitors give their consent in a freely given, specific, informed and unambiguous manner.
+- Your website visitors must be able to give their consent in a free, specific, well-informed and unambiguous manner.
 Unambiguous means that it is very clear that someone has given consent.
-Your website visitors should have a neutral choice and one option should not be given more emphasis than the other.
+In doing so, it is obvious that your website visitors must have a neutral choice where one option does not carry more emphasis than the other.

 - Your website visitors should be able to withdraw their consent just as easily.
 See the information in the 'quick answers' at the bottom of this page.